 How to Avail Vehicle Insurance in Rajasthan?

-Vehicle insurance in Rajasthan can be easily available either online or offline.
+Four Wheeler insurance in Rajasthan can be easily available either online or offline.
 Bear in mind that, having third party vehicle insurance is mandatory as per the rules of the Motor Vehicles Act, 1988.
 Third party insurance covers the insured against any liability arising for property damage, injury or death to a third party due to an accident.
 The insurance providers in Rajasthan also provide comprehensive insurance which provides coverage for own damage as well.
 Moreover, there are add-on covers opting for which one can boost the basic insurance cover.

 What are the types of registration available in Rajasthan?